RosaChoi/ngAnimate/README.md

 #### ng-hide & ng-show

-Animating the transition between true and false states for ng-show and ng-hide is as simple as defining an extra CSS class for your-css-selector.ng-hide.
-The .ng-hide CSS will be activated when the element is being hidden.
+Animating the transition between boolean states (true or false) for `ng-show `and `ng-hide` is as simple as defining an extra CSS class for `your-css-selector.ng-hide`.
+The `.ng-hide` CSS will be activated when the element is being hidden.
 For example, take this div named `add-new`:

 ```html